Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1.md

 ---
 # Lesson 1: The Tools of the Trade

 The focus of Lesson 1 will be on the common tools developers use to enable productivity and ease-of-use.
-We will not start covering how to code until Lesson 2 because I want you to have a solid foundation on the tools you will often use when you start coding.
+We will not begin programming until Lesson 2 because I want you to have a solid foundation on the tools you will often use when you start coding.

-I have included brief descriptions of the lessons here, with a link to their `tldr` sections for a slightly-more detailed summary.
+Below are brief descriptions of the lessons with a link to their `tldr` sections for a more detailed summary.

 #### Lesson 1.1: The Command Line